tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送/SDK 文档/Android 接入指南/厂商通道相关/厂商消息分类功能使用说明_intl_en.md

 ### Huawei message classification overview

-Starting from EMUI 10.0, Huawei Push intelligently categorizes notification messages into two levels: "service and notification" and "marketing".
+Starting from EMUI 10.0, Huawei Push intelligently categorizes notification messages into two levels: "service and communication" and "information and marketing".
 Versions earlier than EMUI 10.0 don't categorize notification messages and have only one level, where all messages are displayed through the "default notification" channel, which is equivalent to the service and notification category on EMUI 10.0.
-From January 5, 2023 on, the number of marketing messages pushed per day will be capped according to the type of application, while there will be no limit to the number of service and notification messages pushed per day.
-For more information, see [Huawei Push Rules](https://developer.huawei.com/consumer/cn/doc/development/HMSCore-Guides/message-restriction-description-0000001361648361?ha_source=hms5).
+From January 5, 2023 on, the number of information and marketing messages pushed per day will be capped according to the type of application, while there will be no limit to the number of service and communication messages pushed per day.
+Huawei's response code 256 indicates that the number of information and marketing messages sent of the current day exceeds the limit, and you need to adjust the sending policy.
+For more information, see [here](https://developer.huawei.com/consumer/cn/doc/development/HMSCore-Guides/message-restriction-description-0000001361648361?ha_source=hms5).

 The table below compares the display style of messages at different levels.